Home

 NEWS FLASH: On March 6, 2026, President Zelenskyy signed a law that established a mandatory nationwide 9 AM Minute of Silence at the state level every day as a ritual of gratitude, respect and remembrance for those who died defending Ukraine.
 The practice started in 2022.
 While citizens are not required, many do, and it is now a widely observed social ritual.

-Breathe that in: take three slow deep breathes real-izing that MLK, fellow ICE observers, Gandhi, Nicole Renee, Alex Pretti, George Floyd, Abraham, Abe Lincoln, John Lewis, Sitting Bull, Frances Perkins, Jesus, Muhammad and your deceased loved ones all breathed those same air molecules.
+Take three slow deep breathes real-izing that MLK, fellow ICE observers, Gandhi, Nicole Renee, Alex Pretti, George Floyd, Abraham, Abe Lincoln, John Lewis, Sitting Bull, Frances Perkins, Jesus, Muhammad and your deceased loved ones all breathed those same air molecules.

 National American Goals (NAGs) to shout out 3x after any MOS